davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

   browserify simone.js -o bundle.js
   ```

   What this does is that it will take all of the `npm` packages and bundle them together with your `simone.js`.
 The output file is named `bundle.js`, and you should include only this file in your `index.html` page.
 One problem is that you need to run `browserify` _every_ time you make a change to your `simone.js` file, which can get very annoying.
 That's why I also had you download `watchify`.
 If you instead ran:

   ```
   watchify simone.js -o bundle.js
   ```

   Then `bundle.js` will be automatically updated every time you make a change and save to the `simone.js` file!
 This command replaces your repeated calls to `browserify`.
 By the way, you'll notice that `watchify` does not return the terminal prompt back to you, which is normal.
 Just open up a new `bash` Terminal from within VS Code.

+  - **Why do this?** I'm perfectly aware that you could have avoided all this work by just using the `<script>` I had you include for the Dog Lab.
+But I insist on getting you to understand how to work with npm libraries, as it is a crucial skill in industry.
+Moreover, not all packages are made available over the web!
+The people who made Axios just happens to be nice enough to host their code for free.
+So yes, there are definitely npm packages where you simply _must_ use the method described above to run on a browser.

 - The user starts by typing in a number of rounds (the length of the sequence)
   they wish to play, and pressing on the "Play Simone!" button.
 Your game needs to make two consecutive